Staying productive when studying

 ExerciseExercising can be a great way to combat stress.
 It can also boost your self-esteem, mood, sleep quality and energy.

-For exercise to benefit health, you just need to be moving quickly enough to raise your heart rate, breathe faster and feel warmer.
+For exercise to benefit your health, you just need to be moving quickly enough to raise your heart rate, breathe faster and feel warmer.
 So even if you’re not the next marathon superstar, a brisk walk will do the trick.

 For health geeks, a fitness tracker will monitor your vitals and workouts.